How To Stop Feeling Hopeless When You’re Depressed

 Other Mental Health Concerns Related To Hopelessness

-While hopelessness is a potential symptom of major depressive disorder, persistent depressive disorder, and bipolar disorder, it is also a symptom of other psychiatric disorders.
-If your feelings of hopelessness are attributed to any mental health condition, including depression, it’s important to treat the condition to get to the root of the symptom.
-In addition to the concerns related above, feelings of hopelessness and depression can pair with the following diagnoses.
+While hopelessness can be a potential symptom of major depressive disorder, persistent depressive disorder, and bipolar disorder, it may also be a symptom of other psychiatric disorders.
+In addition to the concerns related above, feelings of hopelessness and depression can pair with the following diagnoses:

 - Other forms of depression such as postpartum depression or seasonal affective disorder

-- Eating disorders such as anorexia, bulimia, OSFED, or BED
+- Eating disorders such as anorexia, bulimia, binge eating disorder, etc.

 - Anxiety disorders